Stacy000/LAB/README.md

  **Part2**
  **Question 1**
- - Multi-Threading doesn't always have short processing time.
+ Multi-Threading doesn't always have short processing time.
- - the speed-up factor is largest when the number of threading equals to the number of cores
+ the speed-up factor is largest when the number of threading equals to the number of cores.
  **question 2**
- - We want to have numbers of multi-thread as same as numbers of core to producing the most efficient programs.
+ We want to have numbers of multi-thread as same as numbers of core to producing the most efficient programs.
  **Qeustion 3**
- - Larger than 10^8
+ Larger than 10^8
- - The more samples we have, the more accurate the Monte Carlo simulation can be.
+ The more samples we have, the more accurate the Monte Carlo simulation can be.